bobheadxi/bobheadxi.github.io/content/_posts/2021-10-8-mirroring-github-permissions-at-scale.md

 The approach was promising, and a feature-flagged user-centric sync backed by a Redis cache was implemented in [sourcegraph#23978 authz/github: user-centric perms sync from team/org perms caches](https://github.com/sourcegraph/sourcegraph/pull/23978).

-Well, admittedly, it was only feature-flagged to off by default [in a follow-up PR](https://github.com/sourcegraph/sourcegraph/pull/24318) when I realised this required additional authentication scopes we do not request by default against the GitHub API (in order query organizations and teams).
+Well, admittedly, it was only feature-flagged to off by default [in a follow-up PR](https://github.com/sourcegraph/sourcegraph/pull/24318) when I realised this required additional authentication scopes we do not request by default against the GitHub API (in order to query organizations and teams).

 ## Two-way sync

 As mentioned earlier, Sourcegraph's authorization providers provide two-way sync: user-centric and repo-centric.
-To make the cach-backed sync complete, equivalent functionality had to be implemented for repo-centric sync.
+To make the cache-backed sync complete, equivalent functionality had to be implemented for repo-centric sync.

 Because GitHub organizations are conveniently supersets of teams (unlike *some* code hosts), user-centric cache was implemented with either `organization` or `organization/team` as keys and a big list of repositories as its value: